POSYDON-code/POSYDON/posydon/unit_tests/README.md

 *I suggest to use the `-m` option to show uncovered lines, which is `--cov-report term-missing` in pytest.*

 We should aim for 100% coverage.
 If there is code which should be excluded from the coverage, please mark it with `# pragma: no cover`.
 The main usage is for code, which under normal conditions should never run, e.g. in POSYDONwarnings is a part to act, when the python `sys` module fails.

+You can also enforce 100% coverage in the Github action performing the tests by adding `--cov-fail-under=100` to the pytest command, for example:

+    python -m pytest posydon/unit_tests/ --cov=posydon.utils --cov-branch --cov-report term-missing --cov-fail-under=100

+This particular line ensures that the tests in `posydon/unit_tests/` run 100% of the code in `posydon.utils`, and that the check will otherwise fail.